Automatic language translation

 It is legislated and contained in the Victims’ Rights and Support Act 2013 .

-Victims of crime have an important role within the parole process and their submission or requests can assist the State Parole Authority (SPA) to make decisions.
+Victims of crime have an important role within the parole process and their submission or requests can assist the Parole Authority to make decisions.

-For some victims of crime having a say in the parole process is vitally important and the SPA carefully considers the wishes and concerns of a victim before making a final decision on parole.
+Having a say in the parole process is vitally important for some victims, and the Authority carefully considers the wishes and concerns of a victim and/or family before making any final decision on parole.